 You’ll need to contact your current provider and request a Porting Authorisation Code (PAC).
 This is a numerical code that you must then give to your new provider.

-A PAC must be provided to you immediately over the phone or within two hours by text.
+Your current provider must give you a PAC immediately over the phone, or within a minute by text.
 Once you have a PAC, it is valid for 30 days.
-If it expires, you can request a new one.
+If it expires, you can request a new one in the same way.
 In some circumstances there may be a charge for porting.

-Once you have given your new provider the PAC, they will notify your current provider of the port request, and your number should normally be ported and ready to use with your new services within one business day.
+Once you have given your new provider the PAC, your number should normally be ported and ready to use with your new services within one working day.

-Don't forget that if you’re still in contract with your old provider, you may have to pay early termination charges.
+Don't forget that if you’re still in contract with your old provider, you might face early termination charges.
 If you get your PAC by text, your old provider’s reply will include information about early termination charges or pay-as-you-go credit balances.

-If you don't wish to keep your number then you will need to contact your new provider to request a new service and contact your current provider to end your existing contract.
+If you don't want to keep your number, first contact your new provider to request a new service.
+Then contact your current provider to end your existing contract.
 You do this by text too.

-You may want to coordinate the end date of your old contract and the start date of your new one to prevent an overlap.
+You might want to coordinate the end date of your old contract and the start date of your new one, to prevent an overlap.

 Remember, you also have a 14-calendar-day ‘cooling off’ period, from the date you enter a contract with a new provider.
 During that time, you can cancel your request to switch without being charged.